This chapter describes Oracle Virtual Directory routing and includes the following topics:

 The Attribute Flow routing settings control how attributes flow into and out of an adapter.
 The Attribute Flow routing settings provide security by preventing information from being requested or returned to an unauthorized client.
 Also, for Join View adapters, the Attribute Flow routing settings control which attributes flow to which adapters since multiple adapters can contribute to the same virtual joined entry.

 Note:Unlike access controls, attribute flow rules provide quiet enforcement—they simply filter the request without returning an error to the client.
-In a high security setting this quiet enforcement prevents the client from knowing whether or not they are even allowed to see a particular attribute.
+In a high security setting this quiet enforcement prevents the client from knowing whether they are even allowed to see a particular attribute.

 The Retrievable Attributes setting controls which attributes may be retrieved by the adapter on the target directory.
 The Retrievable Attributes setting contributes to server performance and in some cases, security, since only the attributes named can be requested from a proxied server for add, modify, delete operations.

-In the Retrievable Attributes field, enter an explicit list of attributes that may be retrieved from an adapter.
+In the Retrievable Attributes field, identify an explicit list of attributes that may be retrieved from an adapter.
 An empty list implies all attributes are retrievable.
 A specific list in the Retrievable Attributes field indicates that only the listed attributes may be requested from the proxied directory.

 The Storeable Attributes setting controls which attributes may be stored by the adapter on the target directory.
 The Storeable Attributes setting contributes to server performance and in some cases, security, since only specific attributes and their values may be sent to the proxied server for add, modify, delete operations.